 I have a running list in my moleskine of things I want to write about this year and at the top of the list are several posts about Woodlawn.
-When we were first moving in, I shared occasional progress updates, but then the overwhelming task of settling in took over my life.
+When we were first moving in, I shared occasional progress updates of how we were using the laser level and which sections of the woodwork were complete but then the overwhelming task of settling in took over my life.

 Don’t be fooled.
 Almost two years later and I swear I still feel like we’re settling in.
 And fixing things.
 And finding more broken things.
 And learning how to make do with things that we can’t fix right now.
 And there are days when I wouldn’t trade it for anything.
 And days when I’d trade it for a tidy little condo in the city.